xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/index.md

 [see all recipes →](/recipes)

 ### shows
-*photography, flyers, & anything related to the shows i go to!*
+*photography, posters, & anything related to the shows i go to!*
 [see show posts →](/shows)

 ### bath poetry